Sub-exponential mixing of open systems with particle-disk interactions: Introduction

 In this paper we consider a class of mechanical systems in which particles interact with an 'energy tank' represented by a rotating disk anchored at the center.
 Particles move freely between collisions with the tank or the boundary.
 When a particle collides with the disk, an energy exchange occurs, in which the particle exchanges the tangential component of its velocity with the angular velocity of the disk and the normal component of the particle's velocity changes sign.
 A system in this class is coupled to heat reservoirs set at possibly different temperatures that absorb particles when they collide with the boundaries of the reservoirs and emit new particles according to the Gibbs distribution corresponding to the temperatures of the reservoirs.
+Such systems were introduced in \cite{Klages_Nicolis_Rateitschak,Larralde_Leyvraz_MejiaMonasterio} and further studied in \cite{Nonequilibrium,Lin}.
+Even though introducing turning disks is a rather natural generalization of billiards, controlling the deterministic dynamics of such systems (event in the absence of heat reservoirs) is a delicate task and few results exist \cite{BalintRotor,Bunimovich}.
+Consequently, the result on our paper must rely on an additional simplification: it is provided by the frequent refreshing of particles at the heat reservoirs.

+The main geometric assumption that makes our the analysis feasible is that a particle can hit the disk at most once before returning to the heat reservoir.
+The domain is assumed to be circular (see Fig. \ref{fig: the system}) as in \cite{BalintRotor}, which simplifies the analysis, but is not essential and can be generalized.
+In addition, we introduce two vertical walls to split the domain in two.
+The sole purpose of the walls is to create a visual image of separation between the two reservoirs: our results apply directly if the walls are removed.
+Our method only shows existence and mixing properties of the non-equilibrium steady state of the system and does not provide any description of the steady state itself.
+We leave the description of the steady state for the future work.